"Oct. 16, 2014 -- Has the fear of Ebola gone too far?

 What happens if I overdose (Coartem)?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 What should I avoid while taking artemether and lumefantrine (Coartem)?

 Avoid taking other anti-malaria medications while you are taking artemether and lumefantrine, unless your doctor has told you to.

-Grapefruit and grapefruit juice may interact with artemether and lumefantrine and lead to potentially dangerous effects.
+Grapefruit and grapefruit juice may interact with artemether and lumefantrine and lead to unwanted side effects.
 Discuss the use of grapefruit products with your doctor.
-Do not increase or decrease the amount of grapefruit products in your diet without first talking to your doctor.

 What other drugs will affect artemether and lumefantrine (Coartem)?